chef/automate/components/docs-chef-io/content/automate/servicenow_integration_addendum.md

 ### Roles

+You can associate a single user with more than one roles.

 #### Role x_chef_automate.admin

 You can assign the `x_chef_automate.admin` role to a user other than a System Administrator to allow administration of the application properties and logs.
 Thus, a user who is not a system administrator performs the administration.